sharetribe/flex-docs/src/docs/tutorial-branding/modify-listing-extended-data/index.md

 - `--key amenities`: key for this new searchable data is _amenities_.
 - `--type multi-enum`: the type is an enumeration with an array of choices.
-The listingExtendedData attributes call this _schemaType_.
+The listingFields attributes call this _schemaType_.
 - `--scope public`: key can be found from the public data section of a listing entity.